braimanm/uitaf-docs/docs/test_lab/test_logic.md

 ### Vehicle Insurance Domain Object Model

-The Domain Object Model (DOM) is a design pattern introduced by UITAF to provide business-oriented methods or Domain-Specific Language (DSL).
+The Domain Object model (DO) is a design pattern introduced by UITAF to provide business-oriented methods or Domain-Specific Language (DSL).
 It is also used for consolidating multiple POMs for aggregation.
 In our business scenario, we need to validate a business-specific activity referred to by stakeholders as “Create New Insurance Policy.”
 This involves validating different scenarious, such as creating vehicle insurance for automobiles, trucks, and motorcycles.

-To handle this, we will create a VehicleInsuranceDO DOM.
-The DOM is a Java class with fields representing the POMs that are part of the common business transaction.
-Each vehicle type requires different scenarios and data to validate various possibilities, making the VehicleInsuranceDO DOM essential for managing these validations effectively.
+To handle this, we will create a VehicleInsuranceDO.
+The Domain Object is a Java class with fields representing the POMs that are part of the common business transaction.
+Each vehicle type requires different scenarios and data to validate various possibilities, making the VehicleInsuranceDO essential for managing these validations effectively.

 ```java title='VehicleInsuranceDO.java'
 package com.yourcompany.example.domainobjects;